codemod-com/codemod/crates/cli/README.md

 The Codemod CLI is a command-line interface for running and managing Butterflow workflows - a lightweight, self-hostable workflow engine designed for running large-scale code transformation jobs.

+> **NOTE**: This CLI is currently in alpha and may change over time.
+So be careful when using it in production environments.
+> For more information read the [blog post announcing the CLI](https://codemod.com/blog/new-codemod-cli).
+> And any feedback is welcome!

 ## Installation

 ### Building from Source